awslabs/aws-support-tools/Cognito/decode-verify-jwt/README.md

 All we need to do is to search for the key with a kid matching the kid in our JWT token and then use some libraries to decode the token and verify its signature.
 The good news is that we can pass the whole token in the payload to the back-end application and rest assured that it cannot be tampered with.

-This solution is applicable to virtually any applications that want to verify the identity of a Cognito user from the JWT token, but since a common requirement is to do it from AWS Lambda, I wrote some sample Lambda code in Python 2.7 and Node.js 4.3.
+This solution is applicable to virtually any applications that want to verify the identity of a Cognito user from the JWT token, but since a common requirement is to do it from AWS Lambda, I wrote some sample Lambda code in Python 2.7 and NodeJS 4.3.

+## Requirements
+For the Python version I've used <a href="https://github.com/mpdavis/python-jose">python-jose</a>, to handle the JWT token decoding and signature verification; that library must be included in the Lambda deployment package as explained.

+For the NodeJS version I've used the NPM version of the same library which can be found <a href="https://www.npmjs.com/package/node-jose">here</a>.